namshi/jose/README.md

 This allows tokens signed with the 'none' algorithms to go through, which is something you probably don't want to do.
 Proceed with caution :)

-**Unsecure JWSes are disabled by default since version 2.1.12.
-You should not use previous versions.**
+**Unsecure JWSes are disabled by default since version 2.1.2.
+You should not use previous versions other than 1.0.2, 1.1.2, 2.0.3 as they are vulnerable to a security vulnerability.**

 ## Credits